Site logo

 The small town of Marigot, the capital of French St. Martin, lies along the shores of this fairly large protected bay, it is also the location of the main seaport for the French side.

-The spacious anchorage is close to the town quay, with easy access to the many shops and restaurants in this typically French port.
 A colorful Caribbean market operates from the area adjacent to the quayside and is especially worth visiting for its splendid array of regional fruit, vegetables, and spices.
 Simpson Bay Lagoon can be accessed from the bay via the Sandy Ground Bridge.
 Close to the bridge are several marine businesses.
 Once again, take extra precautions when securing your dinghy – particularly in the evenings.

 Simpson Bay